SteliosKon/sudoku/README.md

-# sudoku
+# Sudoku
-A sudoku game solver
+A sudoku game solver with backtracking